 The city’s rich and diverse collections, exhibitions and public programmes are some of the most varied in the UK and can guarantee that there’s always something new for visitors to see.

-The University’s own collections are spectacular, with collections ranking alongside the largest in Scotland and being one of few museums with its entire collection a Recognised Collection of National Significance.
-The collections include Scottish history and archaeology, Egyptian and Classical antiquities, World Cultures, coins and medals, fine art, scientific instruments, geology, zoology, a herbarium and medical collections.
-On the Old Aberdeen campus, visit King's Museum and the Gallery in the Sir Duncan Rice Gallery which feature changing exhibitions, and the Zoology Museum which is the only such museum in the north of Scotland.
+The University’s own collections are spectacular, with collections ranking alongside the largest in Scotland and being one of few institutions with a Recognised Collection of National Significance.
+You can visit the Gallery in the Sir Duncan Rice Library with its constantly changing programme of exhibitions, and the Zoology Museum which is the only museum of its kind in the north of Scotland.

 There are many other museums in the region, notably the Grampian Transport Museum in Alford which boasts an impressive range of transport exhibits, from travelling chariots of the 1800's, to some of the fastest cars ever made.
 Duff House in Banff is as a a five-star country house and gallery, run in partnership by Aberdeenshire Council, Historic Scotland and the National Galleries of Scotland.